Piriyaa/MADT8101-Customer-Analytics/Chapter-01 Overview of Customer Analytics/ReadMe.md

 # Overview Customer analytics
+* Customer analytics  t
-#### the process of collecting, analyzing, and interpreting data about customers to gain insights into their behavior, preferences, and needs.
+    he process of collecting, analyzing, and interpreting data about customers to gain insights into their behavior, preferences, and needs.
 This information can be used to improve customer satisfaction, loyalty, and lifetime value.

-Customer analytics can be used for a variety of purposes, including:
+* Customer analytics can be used for a variety of purposes, including:

 Understanding customer behavior: Customer analytics can help businesses understand how customers interact with their products and services.
 This information can be used to improve the customer experience and make more informed decisions about marketing and product development.
 Identifying customer segments: Customer analytics can be used to identify groups of customers with similar characteristics and needs.
 This information can be used to target marketing campaigns more effectively and deliver personalized experiences to customers.